 Prophecies of the Time Give the Background to the Story

 Because of certain prophecies, the King and religious leaders of the day knew they could expect the Messiah to be born in Bethlehem.
 It was the talk of the time that the Messiah should soon appear because of a prophecy written in the Old Testament book of Daniel, chapter 9 that is referred to in the New Testament.

-John 7:42, "Has not the scripture said, That Christ comes of the seed of David, and out of the town of Bethlehem, where David was?"
-This reference confirms that Jesus was descended from David and born in Bethlehem which was the city of David.
+John 7:42, “Has not the scripture said, that Christ comes of the seed of David, and out of the town of Bethlehem, where David was?”
+This reference confirms that Jesus was descended from David and born in Bethlehem that was the city of David.

 Obstacle #1.
 In order for the prophecies to be fulfilled it was necessary that Joseph and Mary be in Bethlehem at the time of Jesus’ birth.
 The apparent obstacle was the fact that they lived in Nazareth which was about 100 miles away and in those days that is quite a distance to travel.

 Luke 2:1, “…there went out a decree from Caesar Augustus, that all the world should be taxed.”
 The nature of the decree was that every person was required to go to the city of each family’s origin.
 Therefore, Mary and Joseph had to go to Bethlehem.
 And so the first obstacle was surmounted, and Mary and Joseph were on their way to Bethlehem.

 Obstacle #2.
 The next obstacle was how to let the world know that the Messiah was born?
 Joseph certainly could not do it.
 Can you imagine Joseph going around telling people that he was the father of the Messiah?
 It would even be more difficult for Mary to say, “Hey, I am the mother of the Messiah, and I am a virgin.”